Lebanon above Jébeil is of great historical

 finding ways of making the best use of the Lebanese

 mountains.
-This mission has contributed much to our
+This mission has contributed much to

-phases of occupation.
+various phases of occupation.

 1. Bronze Age, 3rd millennium before Christ